Hyperuniform random measures, transport and rigidity

-invariant under the conjugation by a unitary matrix. \item For any $ \beta >0$, the $ \beta $-ensemble has been showed by \cite{betaEns} to constitute the eigenvalues of an explicit matrix model $ \mathsf M^{ \beta ,(n)}$.
-The case $ \beta = 4$ involves matrices of quaternions and is called the Gaussian Symplectic Ensemble (GSE), but we will not explicit further cases $ \beta \notin \{1,2\}$. \end{itemize} Recently, Valko and Vir\`ag \cite{ValkoVirag} derived the construction for each $ \beta >0$ of the {\it Brownian carrousel}, a set of SDEs which limit points form a point process of $ \mathbb{R}$, and which is the weak limit of the $ \beta $-ensembles as $ n\to \infty $.
+Recently, Valko and Vir\`ag \cite{ValkoVirag} derived the construction for each $ \beta >0$ of the {\it Brownian carrousel}, a set of SDEs whose limit points form a point process of $ \mathbb{R}$, and which is the weak limit of the $ \beta $-ensembles as $ n\to \infty $.
 Under the formulation \eqref{eq:beta-ensemble}, the mean number of particles per unit volume goes to infinity, which is why a rescaling by $ \sqrt{n}$ is necessary:

 \begin{theorem}[\cite{ValkoVirag}] For $ \beta >0,$ there is a stationary point process $ \P^{ \beta }\subset \mathbb{R}$, called $ \text{\rm{Sine}}_{ \beta }$ process, such that

 Furthermore, $ \P^{ \beta }$ is hyperuniform. \end{theorem} The scaling $ \sqrt{n}$ is not immediate to justify from \eqref{eq:beta-ensemble}.
 Denote $ a_{ n}\asymp b_{ n}$ if $ a_{ n}\leqslant cb_{ n}$ and $ b_{ n}\leqslant c'a_{ n}$ for finite constants $ c,c'.$ Let us compare with i.i.d. points $ X_{ 1},\dots ,X_{ n}$ uniform on $ [-n,n]$, where indeed the mean number of points per unit volume remains constant: